 Day 5: GOBankingRates wants to help you Live Richer.
-Throughout the month of July, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
+For a month, we’ll be sharing daily tips for how you can do just that, with advice on budgeting, saving, investing, making the most of your career and managing debt — plus money advice for every phase of your life.
 Check back each day during our 31 Days of Living Richer to learn everything you need to know to set yourself up for financial success and live the richest life possible.

 You may have some ambitious savings goals — perhaps you are aiming to have six months of living expenses saved in an emergency fund, want to plump up your kids’ college savings or maybe you’re just saving for your dream vacation.
 No matter what your goal is, it’s easier to get there when you make a conscious effort to save a little bit every month rather than being overly ambitious and aiming to save up a lot of money in a short period of time.
 After all, if you’re not realistic about how you will save, chances are you won’t stick to your plan.

 Day 4 of Living Richer: How To Live Richer on a Budget

 Read: What It Means To Live a Truly Rich Life and How To Achieve It